-A. The City has established the following schedule of days that shall be observed as legal holidays by all Management Employees, at which time the City's administrative offices will be closed.
+A. The City has established the following schedule of days that shall be observed as legal holidays by all affected employees, at which time the City's administrative offices will be closed.
 The City observes twelve holidays.
 Three floating holidays are included in the leave bank.

-January 1st 3rd Monday in January 3rd Monday in February Last Monday in May July 4th

-1st Monday in September

-November 11th

-4th Thursday in November 4th Friday in November

-December 25th

 New Year's Day

 Martin Luther King Day

+President's Day

+Memorial Day

+Juneteenth

-President's Day Memorial Day Independence Day
+Independence Day

+Labor Day

+Veteran's Day

-Labor Day Veteran's Day Thanksgiving Day
+Thanksgiving Day

 Friday following Thanksgiving

 Christmas Day

 - B. Additionally, the following days shall be observed as legal holiday: The day before or after Christmas Day and day before or after January 1st. - C. When a holiday falls on a Saturday or Sunday, the preceding Friday or the following Monday respectively shall be observed as the legal holiday.
 If the holiday falls on an employee's flex day, the flex day may be rescheduled within the same work week.
 Rescheduled flex days off that are rescheduled because a holiday falls on that day are subject to prior approval by the Department Head and appropriate notification to the Administrative Services Department. - D. Observance of a legal holiday on a Friday or Monday, at which time the City's Administrative offices will be closed, will not create overtime or the loss of time from an employee's leave bank if the holiday falls on a regularly scheduled flex day.
-The hours for any given holiday will relate to the number of hours of the employee's regular scheduled work day for that particular day.

-Nothing in this Conditions of Employment shall preclude the City from declaring a holiday when a legal holiday has been declared by the President of the United States or the Governor of the State of California or the City Council.
+The hours for any given holiday will relate to the number of hours of the employee's regular scheduled work day for that particular day. - E. Nothing in this Conditions of Employment shall preclude the City from declaring a holiday when a legal holiday has been declared by the President of the United States or the Governor of the State of California or the City Council.

-WORKERS' COMPENSATION INSURANCE
+SECTION 6 WORKERS' COMPENSATION INSURANCE